Posted on

 What is causation?

-There are 2 legal elements to causation:
+There are two legal elements to causation:

-- actual cause, also called cause-in-fact, and
+- actual cause, also called cause-in-fact, which focuses on whether the defendant’s conduct was connected at all to your injuries; and

 As the victim, you have the burden of proving both in a personal injury case for compensation.

-Drawing the line between conduct that was adequately connected to your injuries and what was inadequately connected is difficult.
 Courts have used several tests for proximate cause, but there are problems with all of them.
 Critics have pointed out that they generally fail to instruct juries on what to look for, and that they tend to morph into analyzing factual causation, instead.2

 Some jurisdictions, like California, claim to have combined actual and legal causation, though they still require evidence that satisfies both.3